-In conclusion, we theoretically and numerically studied the fundamental feature of the statistical properties of a microscopic object with reciprocal deformation in a fluctuating and geometrically confined environment.
-We focused on the short-time, small deviation situation to elucidate the non-trivial, deformation-driven net locomotion of such a reciprocal swimmer.
-Our findings on the relation between the symmetry of the shape gait and the net locomotion, together with a theoretical formulation based on the impulse response, provide a fundamental basis for the environment-coupled statistical locomotion.
-Thus, this study will be beneficial in understanding such biophysical dynamics in fluctuating environments, designing artificial microrobots, and conducting laboratory experiments.
+In conclusion, we theoretically and numerically studied the fundamental features of the statistical properties of a microscopic object with reciprocal deformation in a fluctuating and geometrically confined environment.
+We focused on the short-time, small-deviation situation to elucidate the nontrivial, deformation-driven net locomotion of a reciprocal swimmer.
+Our findings on the relation between the symmetry of the shape gait and the net locomotion and the theoretical formulation obtained based on the impulse response provide a fundamental basis for environment-coupled statistical locomotion.
+Thus, this study will be beneficial for understanding biophysical dynamics in fluctuating environments, designing artificial microrobots, and conducting laboratory experiments.